lu0x43/lucas-caetano-home/README.md

 ## Build

 Run `ng build` or `npm build -prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Test local in your smartphone
+runnin with `ng serve --host your-ip` and access in your smartphone with `your-ip:4200`